Disconnected Agreement in Networks Prone to Link Failures

 \Paragraph{Lower bounds for link usage.}

-We now switch to a situation when the destinations of ports are not initially known to nodes.
-For any positive integers $n$ and $m$ such that $m=\cO(n^2)$, we design a graph $\cG(n,m)$ with $\Theta(n)$ vertices and $\Theta(m)$ edges, which makes any Consensus solution to use $\Theta(m)$ links even if the nodes know the parameters $n$ and $m$.
-We drop the parameters $n$ and $m$ from the notation $\cG(n,m)$ and simply use $\cG$ whenever they are fixed and understood from context.
+We now consider a setting in which the destinations of ports are not initially known to nodes.
+For any positive integers $n$ and $m$ such that $m=\cO(n^2)$, we design a graph $\cG(n,m)$ with $\Theta(n)$ vertices and $\Theta(m)$ edges, which makes any disconnected agreement solution to use $\Theta(m)$ links even if the nodes know the parameters $n$ and $m$.
+We drop the parameters $n$ and $m$ from the notation $\cG(n,m)$, whenever they are fixed and understood from context, and simply use~$\cG$.